Athletic Trainer Bios

 Taylor Witczak

 Taylor Witczak joined the Astros Major League staff as an assistant athletic trainer/physical therapist in 2023.
 Taylor previously served as the Minor League Rehabilitation Coordinator for the Miami Marlins from 2021-2022 as well as the Minor League Medical Coordinator for the 2022 season.
 Prior to beginning his career in baseball, he completed a seasonal athletic training/physical therapy internship with the San Francisco 49ers during the 2020 season.
 He received his Bachelor’s in Athletic Training degree and Doctorate of Physical Therapy degree from Grand Valley State University (MI) where he completed internships with EXOS, the Arizona Diamondbacks, and Northwestern University football.
-Additionally, he is currently a Certified Strength and Conditioning Specialist (CSCS) through The National Strength and Conditioning Association.
+Additionally, he is currently a Board Certified Sports Clinical Specialist through the American Board of Physical Therapy Specialties and a Certified Strength and Conditioning Specialist (CSCS) through The National Strength and Conditioning Association.
 Taylor is from Hudsonville, Michigan and currently resides in Houston, Texas with his wife, Jessi, and their dogs, Izzy and Marlin.